-What Can a Handyman Do in Western Connecticut Planning Region in Western Connecticut Planning Region County, Connecticut?
+What Can a Handyman Do Without a License in Western Connecticut Planning Region in Western Connecticut Planning Region County, Connecticut?

 In Connecticut, most "handyman" work performed on 1–4 family residential property is regulated under the state’s Home Improvement Contractor (HIC) registration program—so many handymen must register with the state even for small jobs.
 Connecticut does not have a simple statewide “handyman exemption” based purely on a dollar threshold for home improvement work; instead, the key line is whether the work fits the legal definition of “home improvement” and whether you are working as a contractor/salesperson on residential property.
 Separate state trade licenses are required for electrical, plumbing, HVAC/refrigeration, and gas-piping work regardless of job size.